How to Build a ‘Finding Nemo’ or 'Finding Dory' Fish Tank

 Finding Dory Blue Tang Campaign

-I’ve also heard bizarre stories of young children trying to ‘free’ their pet fish by flushing them down the toilet (as one character in the film notes, "all drains lead to the ocean", and they do, but the fish will probably get there in pieces).
-Instead of inspiring people to not keep fish (although there is nothing wrong with keeping fish properly) the movie more than likely contributed more damage to the hobby by enticing individuals to impulsively replicate the “tank gang” scenes with their own store bought assortment of the animals.
+I’ve also heard bizarre stories of young children trying to ‘free’ their pet fish by flushing them down the toilet (as one character in the film notes, "all drains lead to the ocean"—they do, but the fish will probably get there in pieces).
+Instead of inspiring people to not keep fish (although there is nothing wrong with keeping fish properly) the movie more than likely contributed more damage to the hobby by enticing individuals to impulsively replicate the “tank gang” scenes with their own store-bought assortment of the animals.

-This year with the release of Finding Dory, a film whose makers responded to the SeaWorld controversy by altering the ending of the movie so that its characters didn't remain in a rehabilitation center that was 'similar' to the Orlando, San Diego, and San Antonia theme parks, a similar mindset seems top prevail in the trailers.
-Many conservation groups have been calling for a campaign to raise awareness for blue tangs, which unlike clownfish, are all wild caught from the ocean.
+With the release of Finding Dory, a film whose makers responded to the SeaWorld controversy by altering the ending of the movie so that its characters didn't remain in a rehabilitation center that was 'similar' to the Orlando, San Diego, and San Antonia theme parks, a similar mindset seems to prevail.
+Many conservation groups have been calling for a campaign to raise awareness for blue tangs, which, unlike clownfish, are all wild-caught from the ocean.

 A marine tank can make a wonderful addition to the household and become a fascinating object of natural entertainment for a child, but the adults must be prepared to learn the proper husbandry of marine aquarium maintenance, as well as the physical and psychological needs of these aquatic species.